 And what happens when you go away for holiday?
 You can’t just leave them with nobody to attend to them.
 You’ll need to find a family member or pet service that will check on them daily.
 Of course, if it is only overnight, you can add an extra water bottle and a big bowl of food and you’ll probably be fine, but don’t turn off the heat!
-Rats need to be kept in temperatures between 18 degrees celsius and no more than 26 degrees celsius.
-It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any baby rats of mine be kept in your house and not in a shed or garage.
+Rats can adjust to colder temperatures, but not all at once.
+I like to keep mine between 17 degrees celsius and 21 degrees celsius.
+It’s difficult to keep these temperatures during a very hot summer or cold winter and this is why I insist that any rats of mine be kept in your house and not in a shed or garage.
 I can help you with ideas for keeping your rats warm enough, for cooling them down, for making sure they thrive, but only if they are in a house or flat, not outdoors.

 Rats need company.
 I’ve found very few exceptions to the rule that all rats must be kept in a minimum of pairs.
 This is why I prefer to home rats in trios, not in pairs.
 It is so easy to lose a rat at, say, 20 months old and have their sister or brother go on to live six additional months or more.
 If you have a very elderly rat that really is on its last legs you may choose to keep him or her alone for a couple of weeks prior to saying goodbye to that rat.
 In fact, that may be the kindest thing if the rat is very infirm.
 However, for the most part, you really need to keep rats with other rats.
 If you end up with a singleton, let me or another member of the National Fancy Rat Society know that you are in this position.
+In fact, join the NFRS so that you don’t have to ask a million different breeders through separate emails.
+If you are a member of the NFRS you can post in the WANTED section of the forum.
+Plus the forum is a goldmine of information.
 People will be more than willing to help you either by supplying you with a couple of baby rats or even finding a rat of approximately the same age with which you can pair your singleton rat.
-Breeders will often give you rats for free in these circumstances — and take note of what a thoughtful owner you are.
-We don’t care about selling rats, we care about homing rats!
+That is, if they have them available.

 Do you have the room for a rat cage?
 It seems a silly question but these cages are BIG.
 In fact, if you want to make your life a lot easier, get a couple of cages.
 One would be smallish, the sort of thing you can keep three baby rats in for a week or so and then use as a “hospital” or travel cage in the future.
 I have a Savic Ruffy 2 cage that I’d never keep rats in permanently because it is way too small even for 2 rats.
 However, I find it fits nicely into my car when I take my rats away with me overnight (which, yes, I do!) or when I take a few to shows.
 It has been an old rats’ cage for my extremely elderly rats who can no longer climb and a honeymoon suite for a pair of rats I hope to mate.
 I love the cage, though it is not perfect (the door is on the top so you have to swoop in eagle-style to pick up a rat!).
 At home, my rats are in a Savic Suite Royale, a giant cage with two levels.
 However, a trio of rats all be quite happy in something like a Furplast Freddy 2 or a Freddy 2 Max.
 You can use a Mamble 100 if you can find it, half the price and much bigger than it looks in the photos.
 Also, good is the Coco Large found at Little Pet Warehouse.